-City of London – The Centre of the global crime scene
+City of London – The epicentre of the global crime scene

-When it comes to The City of London, the term ‘tax haven’ is not describing all that it should.
-It doesn’t just shield the mega-wealthy from paying their fair dues it goes further and offers a departure from the rule of law as you would know it.
+Originally published in May 2016: When it comes to The City of London, the term ‘tax haven’ is not describing all that it should.
+It is a It doesn’t just shield the mega-wealthy from paying their fair dues it goes further and offers a departure from the rule of law as you would know it.
 Secrecy is its raison d’être.
 These secrecy laws do not benefit the local people living in its jurisdiction but only those individuals and corporations with enough money and with something to hide.

 The reality is that the City of London caters for those above the law, it operates on the basis of bypassing democratic society as a whole.
-This has come about over time where an extraordinary ‘gentlemens agreement’ has stood the test of time.
-Over the centuries, the head of state and his/her governments have had the need of large loans for wars and the like, the City, in exchange for such commodity has extracted certain privileges the rest of the population do not enjoy.
+This has come about over time where an extraordinary ‘ gentlemen’s agreement’ has stood the test of time.
+Over the centuries, the head of state and his/her governments have had the need for large loans for wars and the like.
+The City, in exchange for such commodity, has extracted certain privileges the rest of the population do not enjoy.
 The end result over the time is that it now has its own jurisdiction to do pretty much as it pleases.

 The City of London has its own private funding and will ‘buy-off’ any attempt to erode its powers; any scrutiny of its financial affairs are put beyond external inspection or audit.

 For over a hundred years the Labour party tried in vain to abolish the City of London and its accompanying financial corruption.
 In 1917, Labour’s new rising star Herbert Morrison, the grandfather of Peter Mandelson made a stand and failed, calling it the “devilry of modern finance.”
 And although attempt after attempt was made throughout the following decades, it was Margaret Thatcher who succeeded by abolishing its opponent, the Greater London Council in 1986.